The Formation of the Scientific Mind (1938)

 We must accept the fundamental break between sensitive knowledge and scientific knowledge” (Gaston Bachelard, 1989, p.239 )

-Bachelard finally states that it is necessary, for objective knowledge to be psychoanalytic.
-Science is rectified over time and the scientific spirit must accept failure.
-This is the process of discursive rectification, understanding the faults from reason.
-He synthesizes the opposition between rationalism and entanglement that has alienated the history of science.
-He sees in it a necessity that drives scientific progress.
+Bachelard finally states that it is necessary, for objective knowledge to be psychoanalysed.
+Science is rectified over time and the scientific spirit must accept failures.
+This is the process of discursive rectification, understanding the mistakes from reason.
 Thus, any philosophies that lock culture in realism or nominalism constitute obstacles to the evolution of thought.

 He also castigates against dogmatic teaching physics, which lacks human error’s psychological experience as the only defensible utility of school composition.
 (Gaston Bachelard, 1989, p.244 )